 Photo Credit: Justin Chesney @therealjustinc

-Right next door to The Boathouse you'll find another waterfront gem, Island Shrimp Company.
+Right next door to The Boathouse you'll find another waterfront gem, Island Shrimp Co.
 With epic views over the James River and Downtown Richmond, Island Shrimp Company brings a whole new energy to the Rocketts Landing experience.
 Low-key beach vibes fill the space with casually charming seaside decor and garage doors that open to invite the view inside.
-Fun drinks and fried seafood are the specialty here, but things lighten up with healthy options like salads and tacos, as well as grilled fish entrees at dinner.

 Coastal Virginia—Eastern Shore